aws/jsii/gh-pages/content/specification/2-type-system.md

 _Submodules_ declared using the `export * as ns from './module';` syntax can be documented using a markdown document located at `./module/README.md`.

+!!! bug "Unimplemented"
-> :construction: The `./module/README.md` file support is not yet implemented.
+    The `./module/README.md` file support is not yet implemented.

 ### Submodule Configuration